oruga-ui/oruga/packages/docs/components/Tree.md

 <section class="odocs-head">
 <Badge type="warning" text="experimental" />

-The **Tree** component presents a hierarchical list.
-Any item in the hierarchy may have child items, and items that have children may be expanded or collapsed to show or hide the children.
-Items with children can be cexpanded or collapsed and child items can be selected.
+The **Tree** component presents a hierarchical list of items.
+Any item in the hierarchy can have children.
+Items with children may be expanded or collapsed to show or hide the children.
 The component uses the [ARIA tree role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/tree_role) and implements the W3C ARIA APG [Tree View Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treeview/).
 Combine it with the [Field](/components/Field) component to access all functionalities.